nirajand/git-workshop/README.md

 <strong> The path to download each program is provided below.</strong>

 Note that you download all the necessary applications first and do not go on installing right into your computer after it is downloaded.
 After you download all the applications, please install **VS Code** and **GitHub Desktop Application** but do nothing as the settings might affect.
-For **Git**, you have to set `Environment Mariables` in `PATH` directory, which can be overwhelming. **VS Code** takes long time to install in the device, and to continue with smoothy work, please install it after the file is downloaded.
+For **Git**, you have to set `Environment Variables` in `PATH` directory, which can be overwhelming. **VS Code** takes long time to install in the device, and to continue with smoothy work, please install it after the file is downloaded.
 Follow the following links to download specific applications:

 ##Download: